 As mentioned earlier, sometimes plugins and themes and WordPress core don’t play well together.
 If you just “update all” without a process, you may break your site.

 A broken site can behave in unexpected ways.
 Maybe your form doesn’t appear, or your fonts look wrong.
 Perhaps you’ll see the “White Screen of Death,” which means your site is completely down.
 Repairing a broken website can be time-consuming, frustrating, and expensive.

+The dreaded “white screen of death” displays when your site is broken.
 WordPress Updates Start With A Backup

 Professional WordPress developers use a safe process to update websites.

 First, a backup of the entire site is created so, in the event of an update problem, the site can be restored in minutes.

 A backup contains the website and the database.
 The website files include the static information such as the theme and all plugins.
 The database is the dynamic information such as blog post content and user details – basically all the data the website is designed to manage.